-Management of the plan is vested in the Pension Board, which consists of five members - the mayor, one member of City Council, a resident appointed by City Council, and two employees - one general and one public safety.
-The City Treasurer shall be the treasurer of the retirement system and shall be the custodian of the cash and investments.
-The City Attorney shall be legal advisor to the Pension Board.
+Management of the plan is vested in the Pension Board, which consists of five members - the mayor, one member of the City Council, a resident appointed by the mayor, and two employees - one general and one public safety.
+The city treasurer shall be the treasurer of the retirement system and shall be the custodian of the cash and investments.
+The city attorney shall be legal advisor to the Pension Board.